MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-code.md

 ## Build your chat app

-Run the following code in your Python environment in a Jupyter notebook. @@Do we need to provide instructions for this?
-Tell them to use VS Code or Jupyter?
-Or just provide the code and let them figure it out?@@
+> [!IMPORTANT]
+> The rest of this tutorial shows the cells of Python code for you to run in a Jupyter notebook.
+Copy/paste the cells below or download the notebook from @@@CAN WE GIVE A LINK?

 ## Create a project client